nguy0907/nguy0907.github.io/README.md.txt

 Some of the biggest issue for me is using only one style sheet.
 I eventually find out how to put the css code into the HTML file.

 My new issue is that I can't figure out how to use bootstrap without stylesheet.
-In this case,I have to move on and verything manually.
+I only have bootstrap for the Homepage which was the jumbotron looking thing which is card-img-overlay.
+In this case,I have to move on and everything manually.

 The biggest issue is also me not having motivation.
 When I think about how much it is worth, and think I won't do well, it will be harder for me to put in the work and effort.